 Carey leads No. 4 Duke past Brown 75-50

-Alex O'Connell added 14 points and Wendell Moore Jr. had 10 points for the Blue Devils (11-1) in their final nonconference game of the regular season.
+Alex O’Connell added 14 points and Wendell Moore Jr. had 10 points for Duke (11-1) in its final nonconference game of the regular season.

-Duke took the lead for good with an 11-1 run midway through the first half and pulled away late in the second half with an 18-2 spurt.
+The Blue Devils took the lead for good with an 11-1 run midway through the first half and pulled away late in the second half with an 18-2 spurt.

+Krzyzewski lit into his team during an 8-0 run by Brown in the first half.
+After the Bears made back-to-back 3-pointers to tie the game at 12, the Blue Devils couldn’t inbound the ball and had to call timeout because four Duke players ran to the other end of the floor.

+Krzyzewski stomped his right foot in anger and quickly removed his blazer before addressing his players.
+Two minutes later, Duke answered with its 11-1 spurt to regain the lead.

 The Blue Devils won their fifth consecutive game, all by at least 12 points, since their 150-game home winning streak against nonconference opponents ended against Stephen F. Austin on Nov.
 26.